dereuromark/cakephp-setup/docs/Console/Shells.md

 ### CurrentConfigShell
 This shell lets you quickly see what the current config is, both for DB and cache.

+- `bin/cake Setup.CurrentConfig display`

+You can also quickly see the phpinfo() output:

+- `bin/cake Setup.CurrentConfig phpinfo`

+Tip (for linux systems or any CakeBox env etc): Use `grep` to quickly filter the output.
+So if you are only interested in your `xdebug` settings for CLI:

+- `bin/cake Setup.CurrentConfig phpinfo | grep xdebug`

+Very useful and quicker than any other lookup on CLI.

 ### DbMaintenanceShell
 Easily convert table format or table encoding.